 All colleges and universities that receive federal funds in any form are required to comply with Public Law 101-226.
 Partial compliance with this new law requires annual distribution of information to students and employees.
 This law, in addition to the Drug Free Workplace Act (Public Law 100-690) which requires applicants for federally funded grants and contracts (including certain forms of student financial aid) to certify that they will take affirmative steps to prohibit the unlawful manufacture, distribution, possession and use of controlled substances in the workplace, establishes the legal requirements for SJSU.

 A more complete compendium on Federal, State and Local laws is available at the following locations:

-- Vice President for Student Affairs, ADM 242 - Human Resources, UPD - Wellness and Health Promotion Office, HB 209 v01 Wednesday, May 28, 2014 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+- Vice President for Student Affairs, ADM 242 - Human Resources, UPD - Wellness and Health Promotion Office, HB 209

 Safety Report